AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX.Extensions/CAEXPathBuilder/RemoveAlias.md

 CAEXPathBuilder.RemoveAlias Method
 ==================================
-AutomationML 2.1 APIRemoves the alias from the provided path if the path is [IsReferenceWithAlias(String, CAEXDocument.CAEXSchema)][1].
+Removes the alias from the provided path if the path is [IsReferenceWithAlias(String, CAEXDocument.CAEXSchema)][1].

   **Namespace:**  [Aml.Engine.CAEX.Extensions][2]
   **Assembly:**  AML.Engine (in AML.Engine.dll)